 Recent GWASs, CNV analyses and sequencing have provided ample evidence that both common and rare variants influence the development of SCZ.
 The common variants were identified by GWASs.
 The rare variants, including copy number variations and de novo mutations, were found in GWASs and sequencing of trio families.
 Our current knowledge of the genetics of SCZ is overwhelmingly derived from the studies of Caucasian population.
 Lack of study of the genetic architecture in other ethnicities is an obvious weakness in our understanding of the disease.
 Are there shared- and ethnic-specific genetic liabilities across different ethnic groups?
 If yes, what are these share- and ethnic specific factors, and how they contribute to the architecture of the disorder?
 Another area with relatively few studies is the family history of SCZ.
 Is there a difference between sporadic cases and those cases from multiplex families in genetic architecture?
 This application proposes studies to examine these questions, its innovations include:

-We take a unique family design that includes parents, affected and unaffected offspring for exome sequencing.
-The exclusive inclusion of pedigrees with family history of SCZ gives us the opportunity to examine family history related risk factors, and to compare these factors with that discovered from sporadic cases in the literature.
+We take a unique multiplex family design that includes parents, affected and unaffected offspring for exome sequencing.
+The exclusive inclusion of pedigrees with family history of SCZ which gives us the opportunity to examine family history related risk factors, and comparing these factors with that discovered from sporadic cases in the literature is highly innovative.
 This will lead to a better understanding of the genetics of SCZ.
 Cases with positive family history are also likely more homogeneous, using only these cases would increase our power to detect risk variants enriched in these multiplex families.

-Inclusion of parents and an unaffected sibling in the pedigrees allows us to discover and identify risk de novo mutations more reliably.
+Inclusion of parents and an unaffected sibling in the pedigrees which allows us to discover and identify risk de novo mutations more reliably is a novel approach to genetic studies of SCZ.
 Unaffected siblings share about 50% genetic materials with affected subjects, they serve as better controls than the general population for rare and de novo risk variant analyses.

 Application of newly developed statistics to jointly test common and rare variants discovered in our sequencing.
 It has been known that rare variants have lower power for association testing due to their low frequencies.
 One of our investigators, Dr. Momiao Xiong, has recently developed a strategy to simultaneously analyze multiple variants across a genomic interval in both family and population data.
 The ability of the smoothed functional principal component analysis (SFPCA) to test association of both common and rare variants offers an innovative approach to boost power and improve flexibility of our association analysis.

 There is evidence that there are shared- and ethnic-specific genetic factors in SCZ.
-With the availability of large GWA datasets from both the Chinese and Caucasian populations, we have a unique opportunity to study and identify these shared- and ethnic-specific risk factors.
+With the availability of large GWA datasets from both the Chinese and Caucasian populations, we creatively use this unique opportunity to study and identify these shared- and ethnic-specific risk factors.
 To our knowledge, this will be the first study to systematically examine this issue.

 Approach